 If you’re new to penny stocks, start with my FREE penny stock guide.

 Penny stocks are an amazing little niche of stocks that trade for less than $5 per share.
-They’re listed on the OTC Markets or the major exchanges, like the Nasdaq and New York Stock Exchange (NYSE).
+They’re listed on the over-the-counter OTC Markets or the major stock market exchanges, like the Nasdaq and New York Stock Exchange (NYSE).

 Pretty much all of Wall Street hates penny stocks.
 Professional traders, hedge funds, and algorithms don’t trade them.

 That’s either because they think they’re trash companies, (and they’re not wrong) or they think the potential gains are too small.
 Meanwhile, my top students and I understand that small gains add up.